ceribe/poke-versus/README.md

 ### 3.3.
 Attack (type = 2)

-Client sends this message to server when after chosing an attack.
+Client sends this message to server after chosing an attack.
 Message contains amount of damage done and game ID.
-If this attack will cause the player to win then last bit is set to 1.
+If this attack will cause the player to win then Game Won byte is set to 1.
 Basing on this server will be able to clean up after game.

 | Byte | Content          |